Modern Slavery Act 2015

 Our effectiveness in ensuring that slavery and human trafficking is not taking place in our business and supply chains measured against performance indicators

-Like most businesses, we use key risk indicators to measure how well we are doing in different areas of our business.
+We use key risk indicators to measure how well we are doing in different areas of our business.
 These reflect the Bank’s very low risk appetite in respect of suppliers and a zero-tolerance policy to any suppliers in breach of applicable legislation, including a breach of the Modern Slavery Act 2015.

 Training about slavery and human trafficking to our colleagues